 Jean-Dominique Senard does not hold any other directorships.

 Philippe Thibaudet was Secretary of the CHSCT, Vice-Secretary of the Works Council and Union Delegate for the CGT.

 In addition, he was titular member and Vice-Secretary of the Central Enterprise Committee, Central Union Delegate of SG Isover, and titular member of the Group Committee.

 He has also held coordination and animation missions for the Glass Division at the Glass Federation.
 Lastly, he is also alternate representative of the Central Enterprise Committee at the ISOVER Board of Directors.

 Philippe Varin is also Chairman of France Industrie, Vice Chairman of the Conseil national de l’Industrie, and Chairman of the France Committee of the International Chamber of Commerce.

 The following information was last updated on April 1st, 2020.

 The Board of Directors is assisted by three committees, which it consults prior to making certain decisions.
 The committees submit their recommendations to the Board for deliberation.

-Three of the four Committee members, including its Chairman, are independent directors.
+The Committee is exclusively composed of independent directors.
 No executive directors sit on the Committee.
 By virtue of their current or past positions, the Committee members each have considerable experience and high-level expertise in financial and accounting matters.